vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 The cycle can now repeat.
 The caller can now write a new request message into the MBO and send it on a channel as above, potentially to a different callee.

+## Operations

+*   `zx_mbo_create() -> mbo`: Creates a new MBO.
+The MBO starts off in the `owned_by_caller` state.

+*   `zx_mbo_read(mbo_or_cmh) -> (data, handles)`: Reads an MBO.
+This
+    reads the entire contents of the MBO.
+(Operations for partial reads will be defined later.)
+This takes either an MBO handle (in the `owned_by_caller` state) or a CMH handle (for a CMH pointing to an MBO in the `owned_by_callee` state).

+*   `zx_mbo_write(mbo_or_cmh, data, handles)`: Writes an MBO.
+This replaces the MBO's existing contents.
+(Operations for partial/incremental writes will be defined later.)
+This takes either an MBO handle (in the `owned_by_caller` state) or a CMH handle (for a CMH pointing to an MBO in the `owned_by_callee` state).

+*   `zx_channel_write_mbo(channel, mbo)`: Sends an MBO as a request on a channel.
+The MBO must be in the `owned_by_caller` state.
+Its state will be changed to `enqueued_as_request`.

+    If the channel has an associated destination MsgQueue, as set by `zx_channel_redirect()`, the MBO will be enqueued onto that MsgQueue and its `key` field will be set to the key value that was set by `zx_channel_redirect()`.
+Otherwise, the MBO will be enqueued on the channel so that it is readable from the channel's opposite endpoint.

+*   `zx_msgqueue_create() -> msgqueue`: Creates a new MsgQueue.

+*   `zx_msgqueue_read(msgqueue, cmh) -> key`: Reads an MBO from a MsgQueue.
+If the MsgQueue is empty, this first blocks until the MsgQueue is non-empty.

+    This takes a CMH as an argument.
+The CMH must not currently hold a reference to an MBO, otherwise an error is returned.

+    This removes the first MBO from the message queue.
+If the MBO was in the `enqueued_as_request` state, this sets the CMH to point to the MBO, and changes the MBO's state to `owned_by_callee`.

+    If the MBO was in the `enqueued_as_reply` state, this changes the MBO's state to `owned_by_caller` and does not modify the CMH.

+    This returns the `key` field from the MBO, which allows the process to determine which channel the message was sent on (for requests) or which request this is a reply to (for replies).

+*   `zx_channel_redirect(channel_or_mbo, msgqueue, key)`: Sets the
+    associated destination MsgQueue for a channel or an MBO.

+    For channels: When given channel endpoint 1 of a pair, this sets the associated MsgQueue for endpoint 2 of the pair so that calls to `zx_channel_write_mbo()` on endpoint 2 will enqueue messages onto the given MsgQueue with the given key value.
+If the channel had any existing messages queued on it (previously written to endpoint 2 and currently readable from endpoint 1), they are moved onto the given MsgQueue.

+    For MBOs: When given an MBO, this sets the associated MsgQueue for the MBO, onto which `zx_cmh_send_reply()` will enqueue the MBO with the given key value.
+The MBO must be in the `owned_by_caller` state.

+*   `zx_cmh_create() -> cmh`: Creates a new CMH.
+The CMH starts off not holding a reference to any MBO.

+*   `zx_cmh_send_reply(cmh)`: Returns a reply message to the caller.
+    The given CMH must have a reference to an MBO (which will be in the state `owned_by_callee`).
+This operation drops the CMH's reference to the MBO, and enqueues the MBO onto its associated MsgQueue, setting the MBO's `key` field to its reply key.
+The MBO's state is set to `enqueued_as_reply`.